AchilleasTsiamoulis1/Cafe-Sales-Analysis/README.md

 * I selected the first column -> Data -> Text to Columns -> Delimited by comma
 * CTRL A -> ALT -> Type HOI
 * Bold the column headers
 Then it was time for the Data Cleaning.
 This dataset was not something really hard to deal with.
 It includes 8 columns.
 Transaction ID, Item, Quantity, Price Per Unit, Total Spent, Payment Method, Location and Transaction Date.
-Personally, I do not like having
+Personally, I do not like having IDs like this TXN_1961373.
+I prefer only numbers so I created a new column with the name New_ID and with the function RIGHT I chose to keep only the last 7 digits